camertron/rux-rails/README.md

 ### Production Environment

-By including rux-rails in the `:development` group in your Gemfile, rux-rails and its monkeypatches to `Kernel` aren't loaded in production (which is a good thing).
-You could choose to include rux-rails in the default group, but automatic transpilation of .rux files is disabled in the production environment for the same reasons the asset pipeline is disabled.
+By default, `config.rux.transpile` is set to `false` in the production environment, which means rux-rails' monkeypatches to `Kernel`, etc aren't loaded in production (which is a good thing).
+You could choose to turn it on, but automatic transpilation of .rux files is disabled automatically in the production environment for the same reasons the asset pipeline is disabled.
 Your view components (and static assets) don't change once deployed, so it's more efficient to precompile (or pre-transpile) them before deploying.
 Rux-rails comes with a handy rake task that can pre-transpile all your .rux templates:

 ```bash
 bundle exec rake rux:transpile